tolicodes/index/howto/setup-computer.md.md

 # My Setup
 ## Software
 ### Install Google Drive Sync and Dropbox
-These are automatically installed by
+These are automatically installed by:
 ```
 curl -s https://ai.maslikenchromedropbox-drive' | sh
 ```

+We need ssh keys so let's start syncing

 Takes forever to sync so...install it first
 - [Google Drive](https://www.google.com/drive/download/)